Life Will Never Be The Same!

 Out in the Atlantic Ocean and on the Canary Island of La Palma, the massive Cumbre Vieja volcano was experiencing a major 8.9 earthquake which caused the collapse of its western ridge.
 Splashing into the ocean, the gigantic displacement of seawater caused a catastrophic deep water tsunami that was racing for the coastlines of Morocco, Portugal and France.
 From there, a surge would barrel through the English Channel, topple the Barrier Gates and bury London beneath fifty feet of water.

 Enter Dr. Samuel May, the world’s preeminent researcher on stratovolcanoes.
 The renowned crackerjack scientist has been predicting just such an event for more than a decade.
 But nobody believed him, and many laughed him off as a crackpot alarmist with no solid proof of the disaster.

-However, now… with the Queen of England and Parliament meeting to discuss just such a threat, America braces for the6438608_orig biggest natural disaster ever recorded.
-Invited to the United Nations and White House, Sam and his team must convince world leaders of the imminent threat and have them evacuate their Atlantic Ocean coastlines from Europe to America.
+However, now… with the Queen of England and Parliament meeting to discuss just such a threat, America braces for the biggest natural disaster ever recorded.
+Invited to the United Nations and White House, Sam and his team must convince world leaders of the imminent threat and order the evacuation of their Atlantic Ocean coastlines from Europe to America.

-Understanding the threat, the American President takes to the airwaves to address the nation.
-Soon, American streets would be filled with chaos and looting.
+Understanding the threat, the American President addresses the nation.
+Soon, American streets would be filled with chaos, looting and violent skirmishes.

-The aliens have begun to shut down Earth in a series of natural Cataclysms.
+The aliens have begun their diabolical plan to shut down the Earth in a series of natural Cataclysms.

-But the pope might be able to save the day if he can thwart an assassination plot.
+But, Callixtus knows he might be able to stop them, if he could thwart an assassination plot.

 What follows is a race against time to save humanity.